yolio/freeCodeCamp/guide/english/redux/redux-middleware/index.md

 The parameters here are:

-1.) store - your redux store and calling its "getState" method returns the current state of your store.
+1.) store - your Redux store, calling its "getState" method returns the current state of your store.
 ```js
 let currentState = store.getState()
 ```
-2.) next - a callback that you pass an action to continue with the flow of your redux middleware / reducers.
+2.) next - a callback that you pass an action to to continue with the flow of your redux middleware/reducers.
 ```js
 next(action)
 ```
-3.) action - the action dispatched to the store to update state
+3.) action - the action dispatched to the store to update state.

 Let's use the information above to create a simple logging middleware that will log "User Updated!" to the console every time an action with type "UPDATE_USER" is dispatched.